IDAES/idaes-pse/docs/tutorials_examples.rst

 ﻿Tutorials and Examples
 ======================

-Tutorials and examples for IDAES are located at the `IDAES examples site <https://examples-pse.readthedocs.io/en/stable/>`_.
+Tutorials and examples for IDAES are located on the |examples-site|.

 These tutorials and examples are maintained on the `IDAES examples repository <https://github.com/IDAES/examples-pse>`_.
 You can install the associated